emmettng/emmettng/content/haskell/Why haskell.md

 ### Everything out of Nothing

 - Category theory.
-    - As a researcher with sufficient computer science background but limited mathematical background, Haskell implementations would help me gaining deep understandings about many highly abstracted patterns.
+    - As a researcher with sufficient computer science background but limited mathematical background, Haskell implementations would help me gaining more understandings about many highly abstracted patterns.